 About Lung Cancer

-Lung cancer is the leading cause of cancer deaths in women and men in the United States, claiming more lives each year than breast, prostate, colon and cancers combined.
-Nearly 225,000 people (116,000 men and 108,210 women) in the United States are expected to be diagnosed in 2014.
+Lung cancer is the leading cause of cancer death in women and men in the United States, claiming more lives each year than breast, prostate, and colon cancers combined.
+Nearly 225,000 people (116,000 men and 108,210 women) in the United States are expected to be diagnosed in 2016.

 Small cell and non-small cell lung cancer are the most common types of lung cancer.
 Non-small cell is the more common of the two, making up nearly 85% of all cases, and tends to spread more slowly than small cell lung cancer.
 Treatment for the disease depends upon the stage and type of lung cancer, and can include surgery, radiation, chemotherapy, and, in some cases, targeted drugs that are aimed at the particular make-up of the cancer tumor.

 Unfortunately, lung cancer usually has no distinct symptoms during its earliest and most curable stages.
 Whenever symptoms do appear, they often include a chronic cough, coughing up blood, chest pain, hoarseness, swelling of the face or neck, or ongoing pneumonia or bronchitis.
 Any signs of these may warrant a visit to a physician, along with a discussion of CT screening to confirm a lung cancer diagnosis.

 While smoking is generally accepted as one of the most common contributing factors for lung cancer diagnoses, the larger truth is that anyone can get lung cancer, including people who never smoked.
 Statistics show that 18% of those diagnosed with lung cancer are never smokers, 60% are former smokers, many of whom quit decades before, and only 21% are current smokers.
 Obviously, the long held belief that quitting smoking eliminates the risk of lung cancer is not true.
 But perhaps what is even more surprising are studies which show that contrary to popular belief, only 10% of smokers will actually develop lung cancer during their lifetime.